junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 For that blink of time, emotions pour into him so quick Dean's almost dizzy with feelings, his steps stumble for the briefest instant, then immediately aiming the blade towards the closest uglyass thing.

-Adrenaline pumping in his temple, blade raising and falling, heads falling, black blood spluttering, it almost becomes mechanic.
+Adrenaline pumping in his temple, blade raising and falling, heads rolling, black blood spluttering, it almost becomes mechanic.

 "Cas."
 Dean breathes out the name, looking him up and down, overturned by the joy of seeing him again.
-But there is no time for catching up, no time for a single word to say how extremely brightened up he is to see him, and also how pissed he is that these uglyass things sticky around the moment he appears and now they are in a bigger mess than handling wolves and vamps.
+But there is no time for catching up, no time for a single word to say how extremely brightened up he is to see him, and also how pissed he is that these uglyass things sticking around the moment he appears and now they are in a bigger mess than handling wolves and vamps.

-When he is pinned to the ground, watching the black goo dripping onto his face and teeth of the monster ready to take a bite on him, with the last bit of strength, Dean throws the last glimpse at Cas, who actually seems okay and meets him in the eyes -- the eyes so deep and pained he loses the ability to read what's in them.
+When he is pinned to the ground, watching the black goo dripping onto his face and the teeth of the monster ready to take a bite on him, with the last bit of strength, Dean throws the last glimpse at Cas, who actually seems okay and meets him in the eyes -- the eyes so deep and pained he loses the ability to read what's in them.
 Despite the new wounds and cuts on the face and body, he can still straighten up and walk over.
 Alive.
 Cas is okay.
 Dean tries to pull a smile at him, only to see his eyes filled with the familiar bright color.
 He shuts his eyes in time.
 The pressure on top of him releases.

 But it is not over.
 The monsters back off slightly, but they do not leave.
 Immune to angel power even, apparently.
 They took the hit like a bear to a rock thrown onto its head.